Page 1: Biography

 Ngati Pukenga and Ngati Pikiao leader, hotelier, interpreter, racehorse owner

-This biography, written by Ringakapo Tirangaro Asher-Payne, was first published in the Dictionary of New Zealand Biography, vol 4, 1998.
+This biography, written by Ringakapo Tirangaro Asher-Payne, was first published in the Dictionary of New Zealand Biography in 1998.

 John (Jack) Atirau Asher was born at Tauranga on 8 August 1892, the 10th of 11 children of Katerina Te Atirau, a high-ranking woman of Te Arawa, of Ngati Pukenga and Ngati Pikiao descent, and David Asher, a Jewish trader and hotel proprietor.
 His father was a strict parent and raised the children away from hotel life.
 The Tauranga Domain near the family home in Devonport Road was a favourite haunt of the six Asher brothers, five of whom were to become prominent rugby union and league players.
 John Atirau followed his father's interest in horse racing (David was secretary of the Te Puke and Tauranga racing clubs), and he was to become a successful owner, racing Rohe Potae and Tino Ariki and the trotters Our Amy and Our Change.